awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 This procedure is for updating the Amazon VPC CNI Amazon EKS add\-on\.
 If you haven't added the Amazon VPC CNI Amazon EKS add\-on, complete the procedure in [Updating the Amazon VPC CNI self\-managed add\-on](#updating-vpc-cni-add-on) instead\.
 Amazon EKS does not automatically update the Amazon VPC CNI add\-on when new versions are released or after you [update your cluster](update-cluster.md) to a new Kubernetes minor version\.
 To update the Amazon VPC CNI add\-on for an existing cluster, you must initiate the update and then Amazon EKS updates the add\-on for you\.

-We recommend that you update to the latest build and patch version for the latest minor version, but that you only update one minor version at a time\.
-For example, if your current minor version is `1.8` and you want to update to `1.10`, you should update to the latest patch and build version of `1.9` first, then update to the latest patch and build version of `1.10`\.
+We recommend that you update to the latest patch version for the latest minor version, but that you only update one minor version at a time\.
+For example, if your current minor version is `1.8` and you want to update to `1.10`, you should update to the latest patch version of `1.9` first, then update to the latest patch version of `1.10`\.

 Select the tab with the name of the tool that you want to use to update the Amazon VPC CNI Amazon EKS add\-on on your 1\.18 or later cluster with\.

 ------
 #### [ eksctl ]

-**To update the Amazon EKS add\-on to the latest minor, patch, and build version using `eksctl`**
+**To update the Amazon EKS add\-on to the latest version using `eksctl`**

 1. Check the current version of your `vpc-cni` Amazon EKS add\-on\.
 Replace *my\-cluster* with your cluster name\.